thradams/cake/ownership.md

 In the C programming language, manual management of resources such as memory is necessary.
 We rely on functions like `malloc` to allocate memory and store the resulting address in a variable.
 To properly deallocate memory when it is no longer needed, we must use the address returned by `malloc` and call the `free` function.

-Consequently, the variable holding the memory address is considered the owner of that memory.
+Consequently, the variable holding the memory address is considered the _Owner of that memory.
 Discarding this address without calling `free` would result in a memory leak, which is an undesirable scenario.

 Resource leaks present a significant challenge because they often remain silent problems, initially having no immediate impact on a program's behavior or causing immediate issues.
 These leaks can easily go unnoticed during unit tests, creating a false sense of security.
 It is crucial to address and track these problems early on.
 By doing so, we can not only prevent potential complications but also save valuable time and resources in the long run.